kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 & = \tfrac{1}{90}.
 \end{aligned}
 $$ {#eq:sum}
-Substituting for the second term in [@eq:recur], we get
+Substituting for the terms in square brackets in [@eq:recur], we get
 $$
 0.4\overline{9} = \frac{4}{10} + 9\left[\frac{1}{90}\right] = \frac{4}{10} + \frac{1}{10} = \frac{5}{10} = \frac{1}{2}.
 $$
 Even if it seems counter-intuitive that $0.4\overline{9} = 0.5 = 0.5\overline{0} = \frac{1}{2}$, it is mathematically consistent and correct.
-For another example, the fraction $\frac{1}{3} = 0.\overline{3}$ also has a recurring decimal representation.
 One may therefore hazard a guess, and correctly so, that _every rational number may be expressed as a recurring decimal_.^[In this case either the digit $9$ or the digit $0$ recurs.]

 Infinite sums have this property of upending our "intuition" about what is correct.
 So, we have to be extra careful when dealing with the value of a limit as some variable goes to infinity.
 Moreover, infinity, represented by $\infty$ is _not_ a number and cannot be treated as one.
 It is simply a convenient shorthand symbol.
 This caveat should be kept in mind when we encounter infinite sums involving $\pi$, as shown for example, in [@fig:pi-equations].

+## Irrational Numbers

+Irrational numbers are numbers which are _not rational_.
+The discovery that $\sqrt{2}$---which is the length of the diagonal of a unit square---was not rational, caused the first ripples of disquiet in the ancient mathematical world, because it upset the prevailing philosophy that whole numbers alone ruled the world.

 An irrational number like $\sqrt{2}$ does not have any recurring sequence of digits when expressed as a decimal.
 But the absence of recurring sequences in the decimal representation of a number should not solely be used to identify a number as irrational, because some rationals with large denominators can and do have very long recurring sequences, which may be difficult to detect by visual inspection.
-For example, $\frac{8119}{5741}$, which is a rational approximation to $\sqrt{2}$, has a recurring sequence of length $5740$.^[Also called the _period_ of a repeating decimal.]
+For example, $\frac{8119}{5741}$, which incidentally is a rational approximation to $\sqrt{2}$, has a recurring sequence of length $5740$.^[Also called the _period_ of a repeating decimal.
+See <https://www.wolframalpha.com/input?i=8119%2F5741>.]

-### Algebraic and Transcendental Numbers
+### The irrationals exceed in number the rationals

+The irrationals exceed in number the rational numbers [@socratic].
+This fact is stated baldly here,  because going into the whys and wherefores of this claim will lead us too far astray from our focus on $\pi$.

+## A second dichotomy

+The real numbers may also be split another way into two mutually exclusive sets: the algebraic numbers and the transcendental numbers.
+Every real number is either an algebraic number or a transcendental; it cannot be both.

-Another dichotomy that may be applied to the real numbers is to segregate them into two classes of numbers: the algebraic numbers and the transcendental numbers.
-There is one complication: both algebraic and transcendental numbers may be complex.
-But if we restrict our universe to the real numbers, then these two sets are disjoint, i.e., they do not overlap.
+It bears noting though that both the algebraic and the transcendental numbers may be complex.
+But in this blog, we have restricted our universe to the real numbers.

+## The Algebraic Numbers

 An algebraic number is the root of a non-zero polynomial with integer or rational coefficients.
 Things have gotten abstract enough thus far for eyes to be glazed.
 So, let us invoke some examples to revive attention.

+Every rational number is algebraic and therefore not transcendental.

+## The Transcendental Numbers